 7. Image and sound recordings on the event site

 We can film, live-stream and take photographs of the event and make audio and audio-visual recordings.
 These may include the audience present.
 By accessing the festival site, the attendee irrevocably consents to the unpaid use of their image and voice for photographs, live broadcasts, transmissions and/or for image and/or sound recordings created by the organiser, their representatives or other third parties in connection with the event, and to their subsequent use in all present and future media (particularly such as in the form of sound and image storage media, and to their digital distribution e.g. on the internet).
 This means the attendee licensing to the organizer and their licensees the right to exploit the attendee’s image, likeness, voice, acts and or statements in any form without further right of approval, including to record, and use, copy, broadcast, make publicly available such material for any purpose (commercial and non-commercial) and any media whether now known or in the future.

 9. Exclusion of attendees

 If good cause exists, particularly if the attendee commits criminal offences on the event site (e.g. assault, theft, drug dealing), lights fireworks or endangers other attendees (e.g. by crowd surfing or similar) or if the organiser has the reasonable suspicion that the attendee is infected with the coronavirus or a comparable infectious disease, then the organiser is entitled to exclude the attendee from the event.
-If the organiser exercises their exclusion right, then the entry ticket loses its validity.
+If the organiser exercises its exclusion right, then the entry ticket loses its validity.
 There is no entitlement to re-admission or to a refund of the purchase price.

-The organiser is only liable for damage to hearing and other damage to health if they or their agents are guilty of intent or negligence or if there has been a culpable failure to fulfil a duty to maintain safety.
+The organiser is only liable for damage to hearing and other damage to health if they or their agents are guilty of intent or negligence or if there has been a culpable failure to fulfil their duty of care.
 The attendee should avoid proximity to the loudspeakers; corresponding barriers must be strictly respected.
 The use of hearing protection is strongly recommended, particularly when close to the stages.
 This can be obtained free of charge from all info points.

 11. Handling of the entry ticket